clarkevansteenderen/KG_watchlist_parallel/README.md

 * Run ``Rscript prep.R`` to prepare the required input files for the analysis
 * Run ``nohup Rscript KG_run_setup.R &> KG_run_setup.out &`` to start downloading from GBIF
 * ssh to ``cvansteenderen@lengau.chpc.ac.za ``
-* Run ``qsub split_gbif.job`` to run **split_gbif.sh** as a job script on the HPC with allocated wall time (since the large zipped folder can take some time to subset).
-This script divides the large GBIF zipped folder into multiple small CSV files/chunks that are more manageable (i.e. can be read into R!)
+* Run ``qsub split_gbif.job`` to divide the large GBIF zipped folder into multiple small CSV files/chunks that are more manageable (i.e. can be read into R!)
 * Run ``qsub KG_run.job`` to run **KG_run.R** to apply broad-scale climate matching for each smaller file, and collate them all again at the end

 ```mermaid